ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 {: #fig-deploy-shared title="Shared Deployment Model"}

 This model represents the initial deployment of Privacy Pass, as described in
-{{PPSRV}}.
+{{PrivacyPassCloudflare}}.
 In this model, the Attester, Issuer, and Origin share the attestation, issuance, and redemption contexts.
 As a result, attestation mechanisms that can uniquely identify a Client, e.g., requiring that Clients authenticate with some type of application-layer account, are not appropriate, as they could lead to unlinkability violations.

 Origin-Client, Issuer-Client, and Attester-Origin unlinkability requires that issuance and redemption events be separated over time, such as through the use